LIT-Protocol/lit-share-modal-v3/README.md

 A Group of Token or NFT Holders

 intialState = {
-  address: // token or NFT address as string,
+  groupAddress: // token or NFT address as string,
-  amount: // amount to own as string,
+  groupAmount: // amount to own as string,
-  contractType: // contract type, either 'ERC20', 'ERC721', or 'ERC1155',
+  groupContractType: // contract type, either 'ERC20', 'ERC721', or 'ERC1155',
-  erc1155TokenId: // ERC1155 token ID as string.
+  groupErc1155TokenId: // ERC1155 token ID as string.
 Only necessary if contract type is `ERC1155` }
 ```